Memory (Cats song): Conception and composition

 There are three key changes in "Memory" so as to keep the song within the comfortable range for a chest voice.
 It starts off in the key of B-flat major, switches to G-flat major as Grizabella collapses, then changes again to D-flat major for the climax.
 Lloyd Webber and Nunn wrote two versions of the song: one for the stage production and another for a single that Elaine Paige recorded.
-In the stage version, a section of the song is sung an octave higher by the kitten Jemima; the reasoning was that the low pitch (as sung by Grizabella in the single) would be difficult to hear in the live theatre setting and moreover, this duet would allow for a visual contrast between the innocent young kitten and the fallen Grizabella in the stage show.
-The stage version also features different lyrics as it was felt that a kitten would not sing about the same hard times as Grizabella.
+In the stage version, the second bridge of the song is sung an octave higher by the kitten Jemima, with Grizabella joining her for the second half of said bridge; the reasoning was that the low pitch (as sung by Grizabella in the single) would be difficult to hear in the live theatre setting and moreover, this duet would allow for a visual contrast between the innocent young kitten and the fallen Grizabella in the stage show.
+The stage version also features a different first verse (sung by Grizabella), the second bridge repositioned as the first bridge, a shortened break and a different second bridge as it was felt that a kitten would not sing about the same hard times as Grizabella.

 The first commercial release of "Memory" was an instrumental single performed by guitarist Gary Moore.
 It was released in early 1981 by MCA Records to promote Cats while the musical was still in development.
 Paige heard this version driving home one evening and rushed into the house to record it from the radio, vowing to contact Lloyd Webber to insist on recording a vocal version of it.
 Before she was able to do so, the following morning he rang her to ask whether she would, at short notice, replace the injured Judi Dench as Grizabella in the London production of Cats.
 Paige later recalled that the opportunity to sing "Memory" was the principal reason for agreeing.